10 Best Things to Do in Byron Bay and Surrounds

 3. Best Hostel: Wake Up!
 Byron Bay

 Our recommended hostel in the Byron Bay area is Wake Up!
-Byron Bay, a recently refurbished hostel located at the Belongil beach front.
+Byron Bay, a nicely refurbished hostel located at the Belongil beachfront.

-Check out our guide to the best places to stay in Byron Bay for more great ideas and options to consider.
+Read our guide with great places to stay in Byron Bay for more great ideas and options to consider.

 How to Get to Byron Bay